Van Gogh in Paris

 "Of course, absolute quiet while the critic is here.
 At some point…" Before Theo could pose the possibility of Marie dropping in to ask about the technique, there is a knock at the door.

 Upon opening the door a young boy announces, "Message for Monsieur Theo van Gwah!"

-"That’s van Gogh", says Theo, in his best Dutch pronunciation, correcting the boy.
+"That’s van Gogh", says Theo in his best Dutch pronunciation, correcting the boy.

-"Oui, monsieur, van Gock."
+"Oui, Message for Monsieur van Gock."

 "Bad news, Theo?"

 Theo sits on the edge of the bed.
 "Oh, dear God.
 No!”

 "Someone has passed away, unexpectedly?"

 "No. It’s worse!
 My brother, Vincent.
 He’s come early!
 He’s not supposed to be here until June!”